DHTMLX/scheduler-docs/data/server_integration.md

 ####POST mode

-To enable the POST mode, specify the `mode` property of api/scheduler_createdataprocessor.md configuration object:
+To enable the POST mode, set the `mode` property of the api/scheduler_createdataprocessor.md configuration object to the "POST" value:

 ~~~js
 const dp = scheduler.createDataProcessor({